ARINZE-05/Supermarket-Sales-Analysis/README.md

      “M” with Male.
    - The Customer Type column had numbers 1 and 0.
 Using Find & Replace Function, I replaced “1” with Members and “0” with Normal.
    - I applied Currency Formatting to some of the numbers that denotes monetary value.
    - I checked for Duplicates and there was none.
 Took a deep breathe because my data is now clean and ready for analysis.

+  ### Tool Used
+  The software used for this analysis is Microsoft Excel [Download here](https://www.microsoft.com/en-us/microsoft-365/excel)